Have questions about NewsGuard? We have answers. Browse through the list of Frequently Asked Questions below.

 How does NewsGuard avoid bias, such as favoring one political ideology or party?

-NewsGuard operates with full transparency and disclosure, with an identical approach to all news websites.
 We use the same nine criteria for assessing all news websites.
 These basic, apolitical criteria are all established basic principles of reliable journalism, whether for news-based sites or for opinion-based sites.
+Detailed definitions of each criterion, including reasons why a site might pass or fail, are published publicly here.

 Why should anyone trust NewsGuard?

-• NewsGuard is totally transparent about how all decisions are made.
+- NewsGuard is transparent about how all decisions are made.
 It discloses and explains in detail the nine criteria NewsGuard examines in order to rate each news site on its journalistic practices.
 The Nutrition Label write-ups explain what’s behind each decision.
-NewsGuard is not a black box algorithm.

-• NewsGuard makes concerted attempts to get comment from every website’s editor or manager before NewsGuard writes anything negative about the site, and always include the comments in the Nutrition Labels (or make changes after weighing the comment and realizing NewsGuard’s initial conclusion was wrong).
-Algorithms don’t call for comment.
+- NewsGuard makes concerted attempts to get comment from every website’s editor or manager before NewsGuard writes anything negative about the site, and always include the comments in the Nutrition Labels (or make changes after weighing the comment and realizing NewsGuard’s initial conclusion was wrong).

 Does NewsGuard restrict or censor speech?